-- options, futures, swaps, off-market forward rate agreements and any other derivative contracts relating to commodities that must be settled in cash or may be settled in cash at the option of one of the parties (otherwise than by reason of a default or other termination event); - 6. options, futures, swaps, and any other derivative contract relating to commodities that can be physically settled, provided that they are traded on a regulated market and/or a multilateral trading facility (MTF); - 7. options, futures, swaps, forwards and any other derivative contracts relating to commodities that can be physically settled not otherwise mentioned in point 6 and not being for commercial purposes, which have the characteristics of other derivative financial instruments, having regard to whether, inter alia, they are cleared and settled through recognized clearing houses or are subject to regular margin calls; - 8. derivative instruments for the transfer of credit risk; - 9. financial contracts for differences; or - 10. options, futures, swaps, off-market forward rate agreements and any other derivative contracts relating to climatic variables, freight rates, emission allowances, or inflation rates or other official economic statistics that must be settled in cash or may be settled in cash at the option of one of the parties (otherwise than by reason of a default or other termination event), as well as any other derivative contracts relating to assets, rights, obligations, indices, and measures not otherwise mentioned in this Section C, which have the characteristics of other derivative financial instruments, having regard to whether, inter alia, they are traded on a regulated market or an MTF, are cleared and settled through recognized clearing houses, or are subject to regular margin calls.
+- 1. Transferable securities; - 2.
+Money market instruments; - 3.
+Units in collective investment undertakings; - 4.
+Options, futures, swaps, off-market forward rate agreements and any other derivative contracts relating to securities, currencies, interest rates or yields, emission allowances or other derivative instruments, financial indices, or financial measures which may be settled physically or in cash; - 5.
+Options, futures, swaps, off-market forward rate agreements and any other derivative contracts relating to commodities that must be settled in cash or may be settled in cash at the option of one of the parties (otherwise than by reason of a default or other termination event); - 6.
+Options, futures, swaps, and any other derivative contract relating to commodities that can be physically settled, provided that they are traded on a regulated market, a multilateral trading facility (MTF) or an organized trading facility (OTF); this does not include wholesale energy products traded on an OTF that must be physically settled; - 7.
+Options, futures, swaps, forward rate agreements and any other derivative contracts relating to commodities that can be physically settled, not otherwise mentioned under letter (f) and do not serve for commercial purposes, which have the characteristics of other derivative financial instruments;

+- 8. Derivative instruments for the transfer of credit risk; - 9.
+Financial contracts for differences; - 10.
+Options, futures, swaps, off-market forward rate agreements and any other derivative contracts relating to climatic variables, freight rates, inflation rates or other official economic statistics that must be settled in cash or may be settled in cash at the option of one of the parties (otherwise than by reason of a default or other termination event), as well as any other derivative contracts relating to assets, rights, obligations, indices, and measures not otherwise mentioned in this Section C, which have the characteristics of other derivative financial instruments, having regard to whether, inter alia, they are traded on a regulated market, an OTF or MTF; - Emission allowances consisting of units recognized as complying with the requirements of Directive 2003/87/EC (Emissions Trading Scheme)